-When recommending director candidates, the Nominating and Governance Committee also considers and reviews each candidate's business judgment, service on boards of directors of other companies, personal and professional integrity, including commitment to the Company's core values, openness and ability to work as part of a team and willingness to commit the required time to serve as a board member and familiarity with the Company and its industry.
-Over the past four years, the gender diversity on our Board has risen from 10% to 27%.
+As part of our commitment to refresh our Broad and retain experienced individuals, we are pleased to have added two new qualified members to our Board, Mr. R. Keith Teague and Ms. Caron A. Lawhorn, in early 2024.
+We are proud of our efforts to maintain a board with diversity of experiences, perspectives and backgrounds.
+This commitment has seen the gender diversity on our Board rise from 10% to 33% over the past six years.
 We will continue to ensure that the benefits of increasing diversity are a central part of the Nominating and Governance Committee's deliberations on potential appointments and included in the Board's process for succession planning, including within our Board refreshment plans and part of our annual evaluation of Board effectiveness and composition.